Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 | Native assets and access passes | Tickets, memberships, credentials, game items, loyalty points, and redeemable claims with clear custody rules. | Some assets need fast transfer and self-custody before full general-purpose DeFi. | Post-Toccata opportunity |

-| Atomic market primitives | Simple swaps, auctions, batch settlement, OTC flows, and intent-style exchange with bounded script behavior. | Kaspa's edge is credible fast ordering; market design should use that and label immature DeFi paths clearly. | Post-Toccata opportunity |
+| Atomic market primitives | Simple swaps, auctions, batch settlement, OTC flows, and intent-style exchange with bounded script behavior. | Kaspa's edge is credible fast ordering; market design uses that and labels immature DeFi paths clearly. | Post-Toccata opportunity |

-| Games and state machines | Chess-like or turn-based apps where state is carried through constrained UTXO transitions. | The useful point is state discipline, not the game itself: registration, player state, game state, move routing, and final settlement. | Post-Toccata opportunity |
+| Games and state machines | Chess-like or turn-based apps where state is carried through constrained UTXO transitions. | The state discipline is the lesson: registration, player state, game state, move routing, and final settlement. | Post-Toccata opportunity |

-Choose the app model first.
+Choose the app model first

 Choose the smallest model that can honestly run the product.
 Use covenants for bounded spend rules, based apps for shared app state, inline ZK when a proof is the product boundary, and later app programs for cross-app atomicity.

-The unusual app job is rules strangers can rely on.
+The unusual app job is rules strangers can rely on

 RTD and Staghunt framing point to markets where people need credible commitment before they act.
-A normal website can collect promises, but users may still worry that the operator can censor, reorder, change terms, or disappear.
+A normal website can collect promises, but users worry that the operator can censor, reorder, change terms, or disappear.

-The practical first version is simple: collect conditional commitments, group compatible commitments, run a transparent solver, prepare settlement or refunds, and replay the accepted evidence.
+The first version is simple: collect conditional commitments, group compatible commitments, run a transparent solver, prepare settlement or refunds, and replay the accepted evidence.
 The harder research target adds privacy, reusable capital, solver incentives, censorship resistance, and atomic execution.

 The hard parts are concrete: event sources, incentives, anti-MEV design, scheduling, disputes, and implementation.
 Start with transparent commitments before claiming private or atomic coordination markets.